 Ben (Follygon): For me, Sculptober is the way to get back into the creative mindset with extra fun.

-The best way to follow such 30 day challenges is following special hashtags on Twitter and Instagram.
-If Twitter is good to interact with creators and share their masterpieces, then Instagram works well as a gallery.
-For example, we quickly found 100+ entries of Gjinn on Day 8 of Sculptober 2020 challenge on Instagram.
+The best way to follow such 30-day challenges is to follow special hashtags on X and Instagram.
+If X is good for interacting with creators and sharing their masterpieces, then Instagram works well as a gallery.
+For example, we quickly found 100+ entries of Gjinn on Day 8 of the Sculptober 2020 challenge on Instagram.

 The Best Time for 30 Day Challenges for Designers

-According to our observation, the best months for 30 day challenges for designers are October and January.
-If January challenges kick-off together with all sorts of New Year resolutions, then October is the 2nd month of the academic year, which comes after September warm-up month.
+According to our observations, the best months for 30-day challenges for designers are October and January.
+If January challenges kick off together with all sorts of New Year resolutions, then October is the second month of the academic year, which comes after September, the warm-up month.

 In the 3D printing community, October is designers’ month indeed.
 Just briefly scanning social media we found Inktober, Pixeltober, Sculptober, Blendtober, and Scantober, etc. There may be more…